The Commissioner is committed to supporting active citizenship as part of his aim to build stronger more united

 As well as listening to community issues, priorities and concerns, the PCC is keen to also give more opportunities for communities to create and implement their own improvements and solutions, with the police in a supporting role where necessary.
 PCC grant funding is enabling thousands of volunteering hours each year.

 The Commissioner will help ensure resources and support are available for projects that support the objectives within his Safer West Mercia Plan.
-A huge number of good projects are already going on in communities across the West Mercia area.
+A huge number of worthwhile projects are already going on in communities across the West Mercia area.
 Some of them are listed below.
 Click the links for more information on how you can get involved where you live.

 - Herefordshire voluntary organisations support service (HVOSS)